hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 @gltewalt nevermind.
 I recompiled libRed with `-u`, compiled the GUI console again and now it works.
 What was the problem?
 I don't know.

-[6:23:03](#B3zFZCgydn-NLWIJbeOULhRyit6Ufkv9ud7lCVbuDMA) <gltewalt (The other Greg)>: away from computer until tomorrow. Ì†ΩÌ∏û (it's 12:23AM here)
+[6:23:03](#B3zFZCgydn-NLWIJbeOULhRyit6Ufkv9ud7lCVbuDMA) <gltewalt (The other Greg)>: away from computer until tomorrow. üòû (it's 12:23AM here)

 [6:25:45](#0qPJ3KMbWJgdT63RR4rS51ajZRn9BfkSR9p-JLKGZLs) <rebolek (Boleslav B≈ôezovsk√Ω)>:
 Good night!
 And no problem, I got it working now.